scosman/zipstreamer/README.md

  - You want to hide from the client where the original descriptor files are hosted (see zsid parameter)
  - Use cases where POST requests aren't easy to adopt (traditional static webpages)
  - You want to trigger a browsers' "Save File" UI, which isn't shown for POST requests.
-See `POST /create_download_link` as an alternitive if you prefer writing this logic client side.
+See `POST /create_download_link` as an alternative if you prefer writing this logic client side.

 This endpoint requires one of two query parameters describing where to fetch the JSON .
 If both are provided, only `zsurl` will be used:

  - `zsurl`: the full URL to the JSON file describing the zip.
 Example: `zipstreamer.yourserver.com/download?furl=https://gist.githubusercontent.com/scosman/449df713f97888b931c7b4e4f76f82b1/raw/82a1b54cd20ab44a916bd76a5b5d866acee2b29a/listfile.json`
- - `zsid`: must be used with the `ZS_LISTFILE_URL_PREFIX` environment varible.
+ - `zsid`: must be used with the `ZS_LISTFILE_URL_PREFIX` environment variable.
 The JSON file will be fetched from `ZS_LISTFILE_URL_PREFIX + zsid`.
-This allows you to hide the full URL path from clients, reveiling only the end of the URL.
+This allows you to hide the full URL path from clients, revealing only the end of the URL.
 Example: `ZS_LISTFILE_URL_PREFIX = "https://gist.githubusercontent.com/scosman/"` and `zipstreamer.yourserver.com/download?zsid=449df713f97888b931c7b4e4f76f82b1/raw/82a1b54cd20ab44a916bd76a5b5d866acee2b29a/listfile.json`

 ### POST /create_download_link

 This endpoint takes the JSON zip description in the POST body, stores it in a local cache, allowing the caller to fetch the file via an additional call to `GET /download_link/{link_id}`.

 This is useful for if you want to trigger a browsers' "Save File" UI, which isn't shown for POST requests.
-See `GET /download` if you prever a server-driven approach.
+See `GET /download` if you prefer a server-driven approach.

 *Important*: